dilshankarunarathne/c-sharp-notes/README.md

 There is also a ToInt32(), ToInt64(), ToDouble(), ToSingle(), ToDecimal() and ToBoolean() methods that can be used to convert a string to a number.
 If the string cannot be converted because it's null or empty or otherwise, the methods return `0`, whereas the `TryParse()` method returns `false` and `Parse()` method throws an exception.

 To convert numbers to strings, use the `ToString()` method.
 It takes a number as an argument and returns a string.
+We can either call this without any arguments.
+Or we can format the number using the `ToString()` method.
+It takes a format string as an argument and returns a string.